 I graduated from Matej Bel University and King’s College London, and hold an IBM-funded PhD (with distinction) in International Relations.
 In addition to my graduate degree education, I completed further research training in political methodology at Harvard University.

 My academic experience, in addition to my current appointments at UMB, includes a past appointment at Central European University, where I was a CMDS fellow at the Center for Media, Data and Society.
 Additionally, I have also held visiting professorships at UBS’s Faculty of Sciences and Engineering in France and ZYU in China, as well as a visiting graduate student fellowship at the University of Vienna.
 I am a member of multiple professional associations including the International Studies Association in which I previously served as an at-large member of the STAIR executive committee.
-In 2023, I became an affiliate of the Technological Change and Society Cluster at the European University Institute.
+In 2023, I became an affiliate of the Technological Change and Society Cluster at the European University Institute and Regional Manager for Central Europe at the Digital Society Project.
 My work has been supported by IBM, the European Union (Horizon Europe), and Open Society Foundations, among others.
 I have consulted for several international and national organizations including Meta Platforms Inc., the Ministry of Foreign and European Affairs of Slovakia, and the Ministry of Defense of Slovakia.
 My research has been cited by the European Parliament, and featured in national and european media.

 Prior to academia, I worked in various NGOs in the fields of foreign and security policy, and innovation.
 My NGO journey started in the Euro-Atlantic Center (EAC), a student-led non-governmental organization.
 Later, I co-founded the Central European Start-up Center, an NGO that was dedicated to the support and development of innovative business ideas in the regions of Slovakia.
 Besides my non-governmental experience I also had a half year stint at the Slovak Ministry of Foreign and European Affairs, where I worked in the Department for Horizontal Coordination as a Liaison officer for the UK.